31 Best Gluten-Free Restaurants in San Francisco in 2026

 19. China Live

-This isn’t your average Chinese restaurant — it’s a full-on food experience.
+This isn’t your average Chinese restaurant; it’s a full-on San Francisco food experience!
 While not a fully gluten-free restaurant in San Francisco, China Live offers a range of gluten-free options within its bustling, open-floor concept.
-Seasonal menus and multiple kitchen stations bring the energy of a Shanghai food market to the heart of San Francisco, with chefs showcasing their skills in real time.

 The Vibe